Bjoux2/DeepMirTar_SdA/DeepMirTar/README.md

 Since Theano package and Python2.7 are not updated in the future, and the configuration of dependences of orignal model is difficult, I changed to use Tensorflow/Keras and Python 3.6.

 A new model is trained (the data used in the training the model is identical as original).
-The model of this version is not well optimised.
-A better model will be release in few days.
+The model in this version is not well optimised.
+A better model will be released in few days.